 Recommendation: The big rocks and Joshua Trees are mostly at the north end of the park.
 You can enter at Park Blvd off of Highway 62 and drive across the north end til you exit at Twentynine Palms.
 Midway through, there is a road south that you might take as far as the amazing Cholla Garden (gorgeous, but don’t touch them).
 If you get hungry, Crossroads Cafe and Country Kitchen are great for breakfast or lunch.
 Plan at least a half day for your trip as the park is quite large and there is much to see.

 VillageFest takes place in downtown Palm Springs on Palm Canyon Drive almost every Thursday night.
 They close Palm Canyon Drive to cars and convert downtown to a walking street fair with entertainment, food, and dozens of booths selling local handmade crafts.

 Recommendation: There are parking structures near the Palm Springs Art Museum on Belardo.
 Palm Canyon will be closed, so you will need to access Belardo from Ramon or Amado.
 Or park on Tahquitz Canyon Way near Sherman’s and it’s a short walk.
 Stroll the street fair and grab a bite at one of the booths, or make a reservation ahead of time at one of the downtown restaurants.
 Brickworks has a few balconies over the street that are nice (ask for availability when making your reservation).
 Zin American Bistro has great food and patio seating at the street level.
-Or for a fun after-dinner drink, go to Tonga Hut and sit on the upstairs balcony.

 Palm Springs Art Museum